 Scheduling & Planning

-Scheduling is one of those tasks that feels simple but is secretly complex — multiple constraints, time zones, preferences, and conflicts.
-AI handles this complexity effortlessly.
+Scheduling is one of those tasks that feels simple but is secretly complex -- multiple constraints, time zones, preferences, and conflicts all colliding in a calendar that never has enough room.
+AI handles this complexity effortlessly because it can hold all the constraints in its head simultaneously, which is exactly what humans struggle with.

 Drafting Scheduling Emails